Maximilian Hacman: Soviet occupation and aftermath

 In 1940, during the Soviet occupation of Bukovina, Hacman fled into unoccupied Romania with his papers, which eventually ended up at the Iași chapter of the National Archives.
 Initially staying with his wife's parents in Focșani, he then moved to Bucharest, where he was a member of the inter-university council.
 As a member of the Senate for the sole ruling party, the Party of the Nation, and representative for Bukovina, he advocated for a declaration expressing the country's willingness to fight and regain the occupied territories.
 He addressed a petition to King Carol II expressing the inhabitants' outrage over the occupation.
 Meanwhile, he took part in the final operations of the Cernăuți law faculty, which had taken refuge at Bucharest.
 In autumn, he obtained approval from Education Minister Traian Brăileanu, himself a Bukovina refugee, for himself and his former colleagues to transfer to the law faculty of the University of Bucharest.

-In October 1940, he accompanied Pușcariu to Berlin, where the latter headed the recently founded Romanian Institute.
+In October 1940, he accompanied Pușcariu to Berlin, in Nazi Germany, where the latter headed the recently founded Romanian Institute.
 Working there until July 1941, Hacman was responsible for advising Romanian students and maintaining relations with German universities.
 After Romania regained control of Northern Bukovina in 1941, he returned there and held numerous conferences under the cultural society's auspices.
 He was society president in 1943-1944, but then had to seek refuge a second time when the Soviets retook the area.
 Having found a home in Turda, he founded and became the first president of the association of refugees from Moldavia, Bukovina and Bessarabia in July 1944.
 After World War II, he retired from public life and died in Turda in 1961.